Jhonnathan0314/elecciones-senado-web/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.14.

+There are 2 branches, one with basic angular code, and another with advance angular code.
+This in order to compare the before and after, improving the code with advanced angular concepts.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.